Common Sense Media Review

 Is It Any Good?

-Goofy and gross, SLITHER revisits the old alien invasion plot with comedic violence that might bother sensitive viewers.
-Suitably reluctant and arrogant at the same time, Bill is disinclined to shoot things.
+Goofy and gross, this low-brow horror comedy revisits the old alien invasion plot with extreme violence that might bother many viewers.
+Suitably reluctant and arrogant at the same time, Bill is disinclined to shoot things in Slither.
 But he's also resourceful and careful about his image.
 He figures out that everyone who ingests slugs is connected to Grant (they all insist, sometimes speaking in unison, that "Marriage is a sacred bond"), and so the destruction of alien-Grant is the only way to end it.
 "I'll keep growin'," grrrs Grant, "'Til I'm everywhere, 'til I'm everything."

-What Bill doesn't see is Grant's mirroring of himself: the guy who loves the girl so hard and so long and so hopelessly that he loses himself.
+What Bill doesn't see is Grant's mirroring of himself: the guy who thinks he loves the girl so hard and so long and so hopelessly that he loses himself.
 Lucky for him, this loss of self becomes literal for Grant and his many extensions (all ugly, all pink and oozy, all soulless).
-It takes some serious devastation for Starla to see her proper partner, but Bill's still waiting.
+Ironically, Starla only notices that Bill is a good match for her after her life with Grant gets completely destroyed.
+In the end, beneath all the woe-is-me of men in marriage, Slither comes off as both pointless and offensive in its treatment of women, as well as a cheap shock with crude humor.

 Talk to Your Kids About ...

-Families can talk about the continued popularity of gross-out and horror movies.
-What is it about these kinds of movies that fascinates people, especially teens?
+Families can talk about the continued popularity of gross-out horror movies like Slither.
+What is it about these movies that fascinates people?
+Do you enjoy them?
+Why, or why not?

 Movie Details